LoganConnor44/anki-templates/readme.md

 <script>
 	// if the custom element material-beautify-chinese-study is not a known element
-	//// manually create the html script to import the module so one can be created if (!customElements.get('material-beautify-chinese-study')) {
+	//// manually create the html script to import the module so the browser has
+	//// the necessary logic to create element if (!customElements.get('material-beautify-chinese-study')) {
 		console.log('Custom element does not exist - Creating script to pull it in');
 		var script = document.createElement('script');